Armonica/architecture/README.md

 - hyper-modular (I was asked why I'm using `hyper` because `modular` is `arhi`-sufficient.
 No, is not.
 I have to find the right words to explain my view.)
 - Everything is replaceable.
 Of course, is not, but most of the things.

+## Monetization

+Of course, is an open sourced project, but unfortunately we have to eat and grow our children.

+To find and expose solutions for that.

 ## Server side

 ### Techno